linux-kdevops/kdevops-history/README.md

 # kdevops

-kdevops provides a devops environment for Linux kernel development and testing.
+kdevops provides a framework for Linux kernel development and testing.
-It makes heavy use of local ansible roles and optionally lets you use vagrant or terraform. kdevops is Linux distribution agnostic, and also supports OS X. It aims at letting you configure these tools and bring up a set of nodes for Linux kernel development as fast as possible.
+It makes use of local ansible roles and optionally lets you use vagrant or terraform. kdevops is compatible with Linux in a distribution agnostic manner and has support for OS X as well.
+It aims to provision nodes and tooling for kernel development in a flexible, configurable and speedy manner.

-You can use this project as a template, or you can fork it for your own needs.
-Better yet, if you really have custom changes and you want to keep them private, this use is encouraged and supported, the best to do this however is for you to consider using kdevops as a git subtree.

 ## Quick kdevops demos

-To give you the idea of the power and goals behind kdevops we provide a few quick demos of what you can do below.
+To give you an idea of the power and goals behind kdevops we provide a few quick demos of what you can do below.
 More workflows will be added with time.
-There is documentation below on how to get started to add new workflows.
+Additional documentation detailing how to get started as well as how to add new workflows follows the quick demos.

 ### Start kernel hacking in just 4 commands

-Configure kdevops to use bare metal, cloud or virtualization solution, pick your distribution of choise, enable the Linux kernel workflow, select target git tree, and get up and running on a freshly compiled Linux git tree in just 4 commands:
+Configure kdevops to use bare metal, cloud or a local vm based solution, pick your distribution of choice, enable the Linux kernel workflow, select target git tree, and get up and running on a freshly compiled Linux git tree in just 4 commands: